Screen-Free & “No Phone” Activities for Kids

 Tips to Make Screen-Free Time Easy

-1. Plan ahead: Keep a list of go-to activities for rainy or busy days
+1. Plan ahead: keep a list of go-to activities for rainy or busy days

-2. Be a role model: Show kids that phone-free time is fun
+2. Be a role model: show kids that phone-free time is fun

-3. Combine learning and fun: Turn crafts, baking, or outdoor play into educational experiences
+3. Combine learning and fun: turn crafts, baking, or outdoor play into educational experiences

 How Holiday Camps Help